ZengineHQ/mayan/README.md

 ## Differences from maya

-mayan strives to be 100% backwards compatible with original maya but also adds some additional new features:
+Whereas mayan strives to be as backwards compatible with original maya as possible, there is one breaking change:

+- backend service `maya-build` scripts no longer work and have been replaced with 2 new pre/post build scripts

+*New Features*

 - Write frontend plugins using ES6 features such as arrow functions, let/const, destructuring, rest/spread, etc
 - Write frontend plugin styles using SCSS